omnetpp/omnetpp/samples/database/README.txt

 The first one is implemented as a simple module (cMySQLNetBuilder), and it is intended as an example that can be customised at will.
-The latter three are plug-in extensions to Envir (cMySQLConfiguration, cMySQLOutputVectorManager and cMySQLOutputScalarManager) and they are completely generic -- they can be used with any simulation model to make them datatabase-enabled, without having to change a single line of source code.
+The latter three are plug-in extensions to Envir (cMySQLConfigReader, cMySQLOutputVectorManager and cMySQLOutputScalarManager) and they are completely generic -- they can be used with any simulation model to make them datatabase-enabled, without having to change a single line of source code.